willm625/lab-agile-planning/README.md

 # lab-agile-planning
-This reepository comtains the lab for agile planning from Coursera: Introduction to Agile Development
+This reepository contains the lab for agile planning from Coursera: Introduction to Agile Development